renpy/renpy/sphinx/source/store_variables.rst

     This is set to None at the start of the splashscreen, and restored to its original value when the splashscreen ends.

+.. var:: _greedy_rollback = True

+    Determines if the game performs a greedy rollback after a load.
+A greedy rollback will rollback to just after the last statement that interacted, rather than to just before the statement that the game was in during the load.

 .. var:: _history = True

     If true, Ren'Py will record dialogue history when a line is shown.
 (Note